tylerneylon/math/randnn/randnn.md

 Let’s dig a bit deeper into the rabbit hole and see what the next layer can do.

-We'll start by building up to [@fig:fig4], which shows how a 2-layer network might behave when it has only a single (1-dimensional) input and a single (also 1-dimensional) output.
+We'll start by building up to [@fig:fig4] below, which shows how a 2-layer network might behave when it has only a single (1-dimensional) input and a single (also 1-dimensional) output.
 Our example network uses the $\tanh()$ activation function.